Kandy-IO/kandy-link-js-sdk-3.x/tutorials/Configurations.md

 ### Authentication

-The Authentication configs are used to specify the backend service that Kandy.js should connect to.
-It is important to always include these configurations.
+The Authentication configs are used to specify the backend service that Kandy.js should connect to.The value provided is the host for the Kandy Link that the application is targeting.
+Also if the Kandy Link is deployed on-prem, it will be up to the user to define the host.
+Note: It is important to always include these configurations.

 ``` javascript
 authentication: {